go-qkbell/blog/content/posts/data_structure/linked_list.md

 draft: false
 ---

-## What is Linked List?
+## What is Singly Linked List?

 ![DataStructure](/../images/linkedlist.png)

 - Linked list is a linear collection of data.
 - Linked List is **NOT** stored in physically contiguous memory.
-- Linked List's length can be increased/decreased in run time.
+- Linked List's length can be increased/decreased in runtime.
-- Instead, Linked list has node that points to the next.
+- Instead, Linked list contains node that points to the next.

 ### Implement Linked List